 - Loss of weapon’s license for between one to eight years.

-- Prohibition from visiting or living in specific places for between six months and five years.
+- A prohibition from visiting or living in specific places for between six months and five years.

 - Community service from 31 to 180 days.